mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 - [ ] Create a new directory under the `charts/values` directory for the environment
 - [ ] Copy the example `values.yaml` file from the `examples` directory to the new directory
-- [ ] Ops Manager API Access Token created
+- [ ] Ops Manager API Access Token created including the CIDR range of the Kubernetes Operator for the API Access List
 - [ ] Ops Manager API Access Token secret created
 - [ ] Ops Manager CA Certificate secret created
 - [ ] MongoDB deployment CA certificate configmap created (recommended)